Beaphar Mite Blocker Combi 500 ml

 Product description

-Mite Blocker Combi from Beaphar has been specially developed for aviary birds and galliaceous species such as ornamental chickens, pheasants and quails and their environment.
-This spray is also suitable for rodents as an environmental spray to immobilize mites so that they cannot get into or near the enclosure.
-This Dimethicone-based spray immobilizes blood mites, mites, lice, fleas, ticks and other parasites.
+Mite Blocker Combi from Beaphar has been specially developed for aviary birds and poultry such as ornamental chickens, pheasants and quails and their environment.
+This spray is also suitable for rodents as an environmental spray to immobilise mites so that they cannot enter or reach the enclosure.
+This spray is based on of Dimethicone immobilizes blood lice, mites, lice, fleas, ticks and other parasites.
 Mite Blocker Combi has an immediate effect and protects your animal and its environment.

 Suitable for the animal and the environment